 There are several different ways to appeal, depending on what kind of plan you have and what the issue is.

-The rules about MLTC appeals are very complicated.
+The rules about MLTC appeals are complex.
 If your MLTC plan has made a decision about your care that you disagree with, call ICAN.

-ICAN can help you decide whether to appeal, and we can even provide a lawyer in some cases.
+ICAN can help you decide whether to appeal, and we can even refer you to legal aid in some cases.

-You can also complain about your care manager or the quality of care you receive.
+You also have the right to complain about your care management or the quality of care you receive.
 This is called a grievance.

 We can: